-Another question that I highly recommend you ask during the personal training interview is “what are your emergency procedures?”
+Another question that I recommend you ask during the personal training interview is “what are your emergency procedures?”
 I guarantee that you will probably be the only person who EVER asked that question!

 By asking this important question, it shows to the gym manager that you are thinking about what enviably WILL happen at the gym.
 Sometimes people get injured – and unfortunately, sometimes people die – during exercise.

+Most personal trainers – especially newbies – don't know this.
+Unfortunately, the managers of health clubs are also GUILTY of never mentioning this fact to employees.
 As a result, new personal trainers are totally caught off guard when something bad happens at the gym.
 Be prepared!

 If anybody had ever asked me “what are your emergency procedures?”
 I would have hired them on the spot because that is someone who I could depend on if, God forbid, that terrible day happened.

-Obviously if you ask this question about health club emergency procedures, you should have a CPR / AED certification so you can look good to the gym manager.
+Obviously, if you ask this question about health club emergency procedures, you should have a CPR / AED certification so you can look good to the gym manager.

 Dear Mr. Hastings,

 Thank you for the opportunity to interview for the position of personal trainer at Fitness Club One.
-I will look forward to learning of your decision and hopefully working with you in the near future.
+I will look forward to learning about your decision and hopefully working with you in the near future.

 Sign your name

 Remember, don't email this to the person.
 Mail it!
-Also it's very important to write the letter out – DON'T type the letter.
+Also, it's very important to write the letter out – DON'T type the letter.

 Hand-written Thank You say to employers that you took the time to do it – and that speaks volumes about you!